raineydavid/benchmark-mongodb-postgresql/README.md

 ## How to build

-Java 8 JDK and Maven are required to build this project.
+Java 8 JDK and Maven are required to build this project (you can replace all `mvn` commands with `./mvnw` that will launch a provided wrapper that will download and install Maven for ease of use).

 Run following command: